 Drip Tray: This the serving station where you place your cup, a good drip tray should enable to use of different heights of cups, short/long.

 Boilers: This is basically the engine room where the coffee is made.
 Single boilers enable you to make one cup at a time while dual boilers make two cups at a go.
 Dual boilers tend to be more costly than a single boiler.

 Thermoblock Heating System: This helps maintain the water temperature at the optimum point for preparing tasty authentic coffee.
 The best temperature for brewing is usually between, 90-92 degree centigrade.
 This feature is common in espresso machines.

-Things to Consider Before Getting a Coffee Maker
+Things to Consider Before Getting a Coffee Machine Black Friday Deal

 If you have small space like those living in inner-city flats, you might want to consider a capsule or bean to cup coffee makers.
 They tend to be compact and do not require large spaces to operate.
 However, if space is not a hindrance you might want to consider dual heating machines or those with grinders and frothers’.
 These give you more functionality and flexibility in the kinds of brews you make:

 Time Constrains: Some machines take more time to brew a cup than others.
 If you only need a coffee maker for a quick coffee, capsule and bean to cup machines are good options.
 If you are short of time, a bigger voltage will shorten the heat up time.

 The automated and programmable/customizable a machine is the more it will cost.
 Most brands have low, medium and high.
 Pick one that will fit the budget at your disposal.

 Number of cups you need

 If you are looking to make many cups of coffee.
 You might as well get a drip`machine but if you take a few espressos will serve you well.